CiscoDevNet/intersight-tfb-iks/README.md

         mgmtcfgsshkeys = SSH public key -> mark as sensitive

+        globalwsname = sb_globalvar

+9. You will open the workspace "sb_iwocollector" and add the following variables:

+        globalwsname = sb_globalvar

+        ikswsname = sb_iks

-7. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
+10. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-8. You will execute the Runs in the workspaces in this order: sb_k8sprofile, sb_iks, sb_iksapp, sb_iwocollector
+11. You will execute the Runs in the workspaces in this order:

+        sb_k8sprofile - See section below on "Provision IKS Policies and IP Pools with TFCB" sb_iks - See section below on "Provision a IKS Cluster with TFCB" sb_iksapp - See section below on "Deploy a sample "Hello IKS" App using Helm" sb_iwocollector - See section below on "Deploy IWO collector using Helm"

 ### Provision IKS Policies and IP Pools with TFCB

+Before IKS clusters can be created, policies and IP Pools need to be setup.
+The workspace "sb_k8sprofile" accounts for this.
 Open "sb_k8sprofile" workspace and Queue a plan manually.
 Check for status of Run.
 If successful, it should look something like this:
 ![alt text](https://github.com/prathjan/images/blob/main/prof.png?raw=true)

 ### Provision a IKS Cluster with TFCB

+Once policies are configured successfully, IKS clusters can be provisioned.
+The workspace "sb_iks" accounts for this.
 Open "sb_iks" workspace and Queue a plan manually.
 Check for status of Run.
 If successful, it should look something like this:
 ![alt text](https://github.com/prathjan/images/blob/main/iksout.png?raw=true)